Visit our HOME page for stories about some of our producers. If you want to shop by Producer, click on SEARCH on the SHOP page.

 Mountainside Grows: Farmer Nick Miller has nearly a decade of experience in agriculture.
 Nick grows and teaches on Mountainside's two-acre sustainable farm.
 He enjoys introducing children and adults alike to the joys of growing and eating fresh fruits and vegetables and building a connection to the food we eat and the soil that produces it.

-Piece of Harmony: Piece of Harmony farm is a small family produce farm nestled at the bottom of Braddock Mountain located near Harmony (unincorporated) in Myersville, MD.
-The farm is family owned and operated by Andrew and Katie Grimm.
-They have three wonderful children Zoey, Aiden and Liam.
+Piece of Harmony: Piece of Harmony farm is a small family produce farm nestled at the bottom of Braddock Mountain located near Harmony in Myersville, MD.
+The farm is operated by Andrew and Katie Grimm.
 “We love growing our own food and teaching our children how to also.
 Our family has been growing produce for our own family for several years and we love to share with our community.
 We grow a variety of produce year round and sell locally, and at Myersville Farmer's Market.
 We like to get to know our customers and educate them about their food.”

-Sundreams Farm: Established in 2019 by Samantha Rose and Alexander Serini with the intent to produce high quality, nutrient dense foods in a way that promotes balance of the ecosystem of which Sundreams Farm is now a part, they combine traditional natural farming methods with modern advancements in regenerative agricultural practices.
+Sundreams Farm: Established in 2019 by Samantha Rose and Alexander Serini with the intent to produce high quality, nutrient dense foods in a way that promotes balance of the ecosystem regenerative agricultural practices.
 Sundreams produces a range of gourmet mushrooms, and will expand to include culinary and medicinal herbs and some fruits and vegetables.
-Through a focus on balancing the ecology both above and below the soil, these are all grown without the use of any toxic pesticides, fungicides, herbicides, synthetic fertilizers, or bad ju-ju.
+Through a focus on balancing the ecology both above and below the soil, these are all grown without the use of any toxic pesticides, fungicides, herbicides, or synthetic fertilizers.

-Sunny Hill Growers: Farming is a new venture for Ray and Maria Soderberg (Swedish for South Mountain) who operate Sunny Hill Growers in Rocky Ridge, MD.
-For the last three years they have been growing veggies and flowers on two of their 10 acres while working to improve soil health and quality.
+Sunny Hill Growers: Farming is a new venture for Ray and Maria Soderberg who operate Sunny Hill Growers in Rocky Ridge, MD.
+For three years they have been growing veggies and flowers on two of their 10 acres while working to improve soil health and quality.
 They also grow tomatoes, peppers, herbs and salad greens in two greenhouses.
 Sunny Hill is Certified Naturally Grown and Ray and Maria are pursuing USDA organic certification.
 They are also proud of their biodegradable and compostable packaging.
-Ray and Maria find great happiness seeing their small grandson facinated by, and deriving such pleasure from planting, watching food grow, and harvesting it.

 Wait, What?
 Sauce Company: We are a small family-based business that has been in production since April 2017.
 We make sauces and spice rubs for pork, poultry, and beef.
 All of our products are hand-crafted in small batches in a commercial kitchen near Thurmont.
 We use no additives, preservatives, and no MSG.